 When there was no failure to report, Blakely’s father would express disappointment.
 “What he did was redefine failure for my brother and me,” Blakely told CNN’s Anderson Cooper.
 “And instead of failure being the outcome, failure became not trying.
 And it forced me at a young age to want to push myself so much further out of my comfort zone.”

-I had a student come in to my room before school asking if she could glue down a project she completed at home.
+I had a student come into my room before school asking if she could glue down a project she completed at home.
 “We just didn’t have glue!” she announced.
 That innocent comment stayed with me all day and beyond.
 “No glue?”
 I thought.
 “How do you raise children with no Elmer’s glue on hand?”
 I can’t imagine.
 Even my own niece came over and would go crazy with Play-Doh and paints because her mom didn’t like the “mess” at her house.
 We are limited in how much we can alter where our students come from and the value their homes place on art but we can widen their world and plant new seeds.

 How to combat it: A student may say, “I’m never going to use art skills anyway.”
 My response?
-“Funny, I use my art skills daily but my math beyond middle school level and the language I spent three years learning, not much or at all.”
+“Funny, I use my art skills daily but my math beyond middle school level and the language I spent three years learning, not much or not at all.”
 Our education is sneaky like that, it prepares us for possibilities and gives us a wide scope to build on and draw from.
-I teach them if they are intersted in business, they may be involved in branding, which connects with the art skills I’m teaching them.
+I teach them if they are interested in business, they may be involved in branding, which connects with the art skills I’m teaching them.
 I also recount how a friend from college became a web developer and called me to recommend books on color theory.
 It wasn’t enough to master HTML!
 He needed to understand color and how to pair it.
 Creativity is considered an important skill in the business world and “78% of college-educated workers over 25 wish they had more creative ability” according to a statistic from Adobe published in “10 Statistics You Need to Know About Creativity at Work.”